Join the Fun & Become A Member

 - Once you're registered, Click Here to View the Practice Schedule.
 We paddle five times per week from March-October.
 During the winter months, we paddle on Saturday mornings at 9am.

 - Click Here to Sign Our Waiver.

-The Eye of the Dragon team is made up of newly recruited cancer survivors who go through a 10-week orientation and training program that culminates in their participation at our Annual Dragon Boat Festival.
-The Outreach Program results in many of our members staying part of the DBC Family for a lifetime.
+The Eye of the Dragon team is made up of newly recruited cancer survivors who go through an annual 10-week orientation and training program that culminates in their participation at our Annual Dragon Boat Festival.
+The CHOP Program results in many of our members staying part of the DBC Family for a lifetime.

 The 2020 Program will run from March 11th to May 13th on Wednesdays at 6:30PM.
 This is FREE and offered ONLY for cancer patients and survivors.
 Those interested in participating must register and sign-up by e-mailing Gail Stamm.

 In partnership with Berkeley County School District, DBC celebrates students who have overcome great challenges to become well-respected students by their teachers and other students.
 DBC attends the annual awards luncheon to meet the students and hear their stories as they receive their awards.
 Then, DBC invites all of the honored students to participate in a special paddling event at our location in Brittlebank Park.
 In the same way that they had to learn to overcome their challenges in life, they are reminded at the Turn Around paddle that with DBC, as in life, it is important to find a place where you are never alone.